Great Streets Program

 Areas that are eligible for Great Streets resources are displayed in the map below.
 Eligible areas are currently grouped into two categories: Eligible and Priority Eligible.
-The Great Streets program prioritizes resources to Priority Eligible parcels, which are those that lie within one of four designated areas: (1) Green Zones, (2) Areas of Concentrated Poverty where 50% or more of residents are people of color (ACP50), (3) Promise Zone, and (4) Cultural Districts (effective if, when, and as approved by the City Council).
+The Great Streets program prioritizes resources to Priority Eligible parcels, which are those that lie within one of four designated areas: (1) Green Zones, (2) Areas of Concentrated Poverty where 50% or more of residents are people of color (ACP50), (3) Promise Zone, and (4) Cultural Districts.

 For more information, contact Rebecca Parrell, 612-673-5018.

 The City Council awards Business District Support (BDS) grants to not-for-profit organizations with the capacity and mission to perform business district revitalization and economic development work.